britdev071809/se-asian-numerals-comparative/README.md

 # se-asian-numerals-comparative

-Comparative database of numeral systems across Southeast Asian languages
+This repository aims to provide a comparative database of numeral systems used in Southeast Asia, with an initial focus on Thai, Malay (Jawi & Latin), and Balinese.
+The goal is to document script forms, phonetic values, and usage contexts.